Title

 Republic Act No. 9344 establishes a comprehensive juvenile justice and welfare system in the Philippines, focusing on the rehabilitation and reintegration of children in conflict with the law while ensuring their rights and best interests are prioritized throughout the legal process.

-It covers different stages involving children at risk and children in conflict with the law from prevention to rehabilitation and reintegration.
+It is the “Juvenile Justice and Welfare Act of 2006.”
+It covers different stages involving children at risk and children in conflict with the law, from prevention to rehabilitation and reintegration.

-A child fifteen (15) years of age or under at the time of the commission of the offense is exempt from criminal liability.
-Children above 15 but below 18 are also generally exempt unless they acted with discernment.
+A child 15 years old or under at the time of commission is exempt from criminal liability but must be subjected to an intervention program.
+A child above 15 but below 18 is also exempt unless he/she acted with discernment, in which case appropriate proceedings under the Act apply.

 Analyze Cases Smarter, Faster